dema-trading-ai/docs/docs/getting_started/installation/configuring_backtest.md

 Will result in an error due to the fact that the candle will be marked as close yet it is supposed to surpass the past 200 point timeframe average.

-A correct example on how to use :
+A correct example on how to use an if statement would be:

 ```python
 if int(timestamp) > time: